romilly/tworse/manuscript/tworse.md

 quite old (1.0.1).
 While that means it won't work with the more recent Arduino boards, it will work with the Uno and the Shrimp.

+The instructions that follow generally apply to both the Arduino Uno and the Shrimp.
+If you need to do different things with Arduino and Shrimp the instructions will make this clear.

 ### Connecting the Pi and Arduino

 This is really simple!